-- (1) Open space shall be provided for an activity center site in accordance with Chapter 407, Article V, Open Space, of this ULDC.
-The required open space may be provided on a site-by-site basis through the development review process, or on an overall activity center basis through the use of the activity center master planning process. - (2) Land designated for open space shall be accessible from all areas of the activity center.
+- (1) Open space, landscape, and buffer areas shall be provided on at least 20 percent of for an activity center site in accordance with Chapter 407.
+Article V, Open Space, of this ULDC.
+The required open space may be provided on a site-by-site basis through the development review process, or on an overall activity center basis through the use of the activity center master planning process. - (2) Land designated for open space shall be accessible from all areas of the activity center. - (h) Civic space.